zorael/vh.old/README.md

 verbose head

-This tool acts like the terminal tool `head`, performed on all files in your current directory or one specified at the command-line.
-By default only the first three lines are shown (`head -n3 *`) and in colours, but this is compile-time configurable.
+This tool acts like the terminal tool `head`, performed on all files in your current directory or one paths specified on the command-line.

-Future improvements will include being able to specify more than one directory, getopt options and saved configuration files.
+By default only the first three lines are shown (`head -n3 .`), but this is configurable via a command-line switch `-n`.
+There is support for coloured output and on Posix systems this will default to enabled, whereas on Windows it defaults to off.

 ## Getting started